Buse8Buse/object_tracking_with_csrt_tracker/README.md

 You can also use a video or webcam with the object you want to track.

-Simply write the 'path' of the data you will use in the piece of code specified as im = cv2.VideoCapture('Test_2.mp4') .
+Simply write the 'path' of the data you will use in the piece of code specified as 'im = cv2.VideoCapture('Test_2.mp4')' .

 Or if you want to work on the webcam
-Just write im = cv2.VideoCapture(0)
+Just write 'im = cv2.VideoCapture(0)'